LogRhythm-Labs/PIE/README.md

     - Sandbox analytics on all flagged email attachments and links.
     - Dynamic Case Management integration and metrics tracking.
     - Prevent sensitive data loss and verify corporate email security.

+#### 3.0 Updates:

+	- 365 Message Trace: Removed 5 minute runtime requirement.
+Invoke-O365Trace.ps1 can be executed at any interval.
+	- 365 Message Trace: Added support for .eml format e-mail submissions.
+	- 365 Message Trace: PIE execution log available under PIE/logs/pierun.txt.
+	- 365 Message Trace: Increased message processing threshold from 1,000 to 1,000,000 messages per execution.
+	- 365 Message Trace: Added handler for special characters in e-mail subject line.
+	- 365 Message Trace: Updated autoAuditMailboxes to support handling multiple matched entries.
+	- 365 Message Trace: Added support to filter out user@example.onmicrosoft.com from message counts.
+	- 365 Message Trace: Added URL whitelist to prevent scanning/analysis of frequenty legitimate sources.
+	- 365 Message Trace: New E-mail Address Template Config.
+	- 365 Message Trace: Parsing of Office 365 Safe Links is now automatic and does not require configuration.
+	- 365 Message Trace: Various Bug Fixes and execution improvements.
+	- LogRhythm Case: Added e-mail message text body to case notes.
+	- LogRhythm Case: Added e-mail links to case notes.
+	- LogRhythm Case: Added subjects to case notes.
+	- LogRhythm Dashboard: Added PIE Case Management dashboard template.
+	- Shodan Plugin: Now enumerates all services identified on host by Shodan.
+	- Shodan Plugin: Added handler for IP addresses that have not ben scanned by Shodan.
+	- Urlscan Plugin: New plugin.
+Initiates URL scan for each URL and provides links to URLScan report and screenshot of the URL.
+	- Urlscan Plugin: Optional parameter to download screenshots locally to case folder.
+	- Urlscan/VirusTotal: If a link is direct to a file, the file's hash is submitted forward to VirusTotal and recorded.
+	- Urlscan/Wildfire: If a link is direct to a file, the file's hash is submitted forward to Wildfire and recorded.
+	- Sucuri Plugin: Updated to support Sucuri API v3.
+Presents more in-depth information to the Case Report and LogRhythm Case.
+	- VirusTotal: Updated URL and File hash submission handlers.
+	- VirusTotal: Presents more in-depth information to the Case Report and LogRhythm Case.
+	- VirusTotal: Added support for Public API with submission rate limiting.
+Commercial API use with no rate limit.
+	- SmartResponse: New SmartResponse 365-Security and Compliance Controller.
+Supports the following actions: Compliance Search, Purge, Compliance Search & Purge.

 ## [Additional Information]